What's up with WOTUS?

 The agencies finalized their Suspension Rule on February 6, 2018, but environmental groups immediately challenged its validity.
 When the Sixth Circuit lifted its stay on WOTUS on February 28, 2018, in response to the Supreme Court decision, only the Suspension Rule kept WOTUS at bay.

 Then, on August 16, 2018, a South Carolina district court judge enjoined the Suspension Rule, finding that the agencies had failed to comply with administrative law when finalizing the Rule.
 They had not, the court found, properly solicited and considered public comments on the impact of the delay of WOTUS.
 This means that WOTUS immediately became effective in any state where a district court had not issued an injunction preventing its application.
 Previous orders from district courts in North Dakota and Georgia stop WOTUS from being applied in 24 states.
+On September 12, a Texas district court temporarily enjoined WOTUS with respect to three more states (Texas, Louisiana, and Mississippi), pending resolution of a legal challenge to the rule in that court.
+And, on September 18, the United States District Court for the District of North Dakota, in response to a request by Iowa Governor Reynolds, added Iowa to the list of states where WOTUS will not be enforced.
 The pre-2015 “waters of the United States” legal framework applies in those states.
-This leaves 26 states, however, including Iowa, now subject to WOTUS.
+This leaves 22 states, however, now subject to WOTUS.

-Shortly after the South Carolina decision, the agencies issued a public statement saying that are continuing to review the court decision, but that the “2015 Clean Water Rule is now in effect in 26 states, the District of Columbia, and the U.S. territories.”
-The agencies “have filed motions appealing the order and seeking a stay of the district court’s decision.
+Shortly after the South Carolina decision, the agencies issued a public statement saying that are continuing to review the court decision and “have filed motions appealing the order and seeking a stay of the district court’s decision.
 While the litigation continues, the agencies are complying with the district court’s order and implementation issues that arise are being handled on a case-by-case basis.”